 - Vision and/or hearing impairment

 Knowing the laws that protect your child is important for a parent.
-If you feel like your child’s needs are not being met, these laws give you the right to request an evaluation for your child in order to determine his specific needs in regard to education.
-This evaluation might include things like educational testing, a psychological evaluation, behavioral analysis, occupational therapy assessment, and a speech and language evaluation.
+If you feel like your child’s needs are not being met, these laws give you the right to request an evaluation for your child to determine his specific needs regarding education.
+This evaluation might include things like educational testing, a psychological evaluation, a behavioral analysis, an occupational therapy assessment, and a speech and language evaluation.

 Does Your Child Need an IEP?

 An IEP is an Individual Education Program that is typically developed after a student’s needs are thoroughly evaluated using the process described in the last section.
 Once your child’s needs have been determined through an evaluation, you will work with your child’s teacher and with the school to develop a specific program to ensure that your child’s educational needs are met.
 Depending on your child’s disability, an IEP might include several categories of beneficial services, including the following:

 Federal law dictates whether or not your child qualifies for special services – you have no control over that.
 However, you can play an active role in developing your child’s independent education plan.
 If your child qualifies for an IEP, it is extremely important that you be an active participant in its development – after all, who knows your child better than you do?